 The ball is kicked from any point within the goal area by a player of the defending team.
-Opponents must remain outside the penalty area until the ball is in play.
+Opponents must remain 4 yards from the ball until the ball is in play.
 The kicker must not play the ball again until it has touched another player.
-The ball is in play when it leaves the penalty area.
+The ball is in play when it is kicked and moves forward.